MethodAtlas

 Brookings Papers on Economic ActivityDOI: 10.2307/2534556

-Blanchard and Katz used the Bartik shift-share instrument to study regional labor market adjustment in the United States, analyzing how local employment shocks affect wages, unemployment, and migration.
-This paper is one of the earliest and most influential applications of the shift-share IV strategy.
+Blanchard and Katz study regional labor market adjustment in the United States, analyzing how local employment shocks affect wages, unemployment, and migration.
+They construct a predicted-employment instrument using national industry growth interacted with local industry shares—the approach the subsequent literature calls the Bartik or shift-share instrument.

 Card, D. (2001).
 Immigrant Inflows, Native Outflows, and the Local Labor Market Impacts of Higher Immigration.